armory/docs-cdaas/content/en/reference/deployment/config-file/deploy-config.md

   keepDeploymentObject: <boolean>
 ```

-(Optional; Default: `false`) By default, CD-as-a-Service deploys and manages ReplicaSets even when the client-requested resource is a Kubernetes Deployment.
+(Optional; Default: `false`)

+By default, CD-as-a-Service deploys and manages ReplicaSets even when the client-requested resource is a Kubernetes Deployment.
 When this flag is set to `true`, CD-as-a-Service keeps Deployment objects between deployment executions.

-## If deployment in progress
+## If deployment in progress (deploy queue)

-This field enables the [deployment queue]({{< ref "deployment/overview#deployment-queue-process" >}}) feature.
+This field tells CD-as-a-Service how to behave when you start a deployment but there is an existing deployment (with the same name) in progress.

 ```yaml
 ifDeploymentInProgress:
   strategy: <strategy>
 ```

-(Optional)
+(Optional; Default: `reject`)

 - `strategy`: choose one of the following:
-  - `enqueueOne`: Use this value to enable the deployment queue feature.
+  - `enqueueOne`: Use this value to enable the [deploy queue]({{< ref "deployment/overview#deploy-queue-process" >}}) feature.
+CD-as-a-Service starts the most recent deployment request after the in-progress deployment finishes.
-  - `reject`: (Default) This is the single deployment (no deployment queue) default deployment method.
+  - `reject`: (Default) This is the [single thread]({{< ref "deployment/overview#single-thread-process" >}}) (no deploy queue) default deployment process.

 {{< include "dep-file/deploy-queue-unsupported-features.md" >}}